← Back to 史記

 使

 In the next year, Xin Yuan Ping sent people who held a jade cup, submitted a memorial below the palace, and offered it.
 Ping told the emperor and said, 'Below the palace, there is precious jade qi coming.'
-When he had already looked at it, indeed there was one offering a jade cup, and it was engraved with 'Ruler extends longevity.'
+After the emperor inspected the site, someone did indeed present a jade cup inscribed, "May the ruler's life be prolonged."
 Ping again said, 'I, the minister, observed the sun at midday twice.'
 After a moment, the sun retreated and was again at midday.
 Therefore, he began changing the seventeenth year to be the first year and ordered a great feast throughout the world.

 49